AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 Increasing $p_A$ from $0.60$ to $0.61$ changes the ideal radius from about
 $0.127$ to $0.140$, a gain of $0.013$.
 Increasing $p_A$ from
 $0.98$ to $0.99$ changes it from about $1.027$ to $1.163$, a gain of $0.136$.
-Both probability improvements are $0.01$; the easy input contributes more than ten times as much radius gain.
+Both probability improvements are $0.01$.
+The easy input contributes more than ten times as much radius gain.

 <figure class="wide-diagram" style="text-align: center;">